terraform-industry/machine-shop-tutorials/docs/band_saw/horizontal_vs_vertical.md

 # Horizontal vs Vertical Band Saws

 Two different tools for two totally different jobs.
 Using the wrong one is like using a hammer as a screwdriver - it might work, but you're doing it wrong.

 ## Horizontal Band Saw - The Production Cutter

-### What It's For
+### Horizontal Primary Uses

 **Primary job**: Cutting stock to length